Yorik56/mercure/README.md

 ## Launch project
 *At the root of this project*

-> Get mercure bundle
+> Install only the mercure bundle

 `composer req mercure`

-> Get dependencies
+> Install all this project dependencies

 `composer install`